Robin Durnford-Slater: Naval career

-Durnford-Slater joined the Royal Navy in 1923.
+Durnford-Slater joined the Royal Navy in 1916.
+He was confirmed in the rank of sub-lieutenant in August 1923, with seniority dated 15 August 1922.

 He served in World War II, initially as Executive Officer on the aircraft carrier HMS Hermes which was sunk in 1942.
 He then joined the torpedo school HMS Vernon.
 He next became Senior Officer for the 42nd and the 7th Escort Group of Western Approaches Command.
 Later he became Training Captain on the staff of the Commander-in-Chief, Western Approaches Command and finally Director of Underwater Weapons at the Admiralty.

 After the War he became Senior Officer for 1st Escort Flotilla in the Far East Fleet.
 He went on to be Commandant at the School of Amphibious Warfare and then Captain of the cruiser HMS Gambia.
 In 1953 he was made Deputy Controller of the Navy.
 As Flag Officer, Air and Second-in-Command, Mediterranean Fleet he commanded the naval forces, Task Force 345 north of the canal and Task Force 324 south of it from HMS Tyne during the Suez Crisis, Musketeer, in 1956.
 From 1958, he was the last Commander-in-Chief, The Nore.
 He retired in 1961.